CraftAcademyLabs/ca_course_v2/week_01/material/extras/basic_ruby_recap_exercises.md

 ## Let's freshen up on some Ruby!
 It will benefit you a lot if you get a good grasp of the fundamentals early on, so that further down the line, you will be able to focus on problem solving, rather than syntax and basic functionality.

-Create a new `.rb` file for the exercises and let's start from the ground up.
-Remember, it's perfectly find if you're not able to do all the exercises by heart.
+So, without further ado, create a new `.rb` file for the exercises and let's start from the ground up.
+Remember, it's perfectly fine if you're not able to do all the exercises by heart.
 Being a good developer is all about being able to find a solution - and not necessarily about knowing everything up front.

 ### Round 1
 #### **Data types**